 Carver (near Cape Cod)

 Thomas the Tank Engine and his buddies from the popular PBS series are the stars here.
 The park is designed for families with children 12 and under.
 Special events include the fall Cranberry Harvest Festival and the holiday-themed Festival of Lights.
+All aboard!

 This place is so small, it barely qualifies as an amusement park.
 And it has seen better days.
 Having said that, Salem Willows (named for the stately willow trees that line its promenade) is located on a stunning peninsula, surrounded on all sides by the ocean.
 The circa-1926 carousel is charming, the cruise line is delightful, the buttered popcorn may be the world's finest, and you haven't truly lived until you've had a Salem Willows chop suey sandwich.
 (Really!
 Chop suey on a hamburger bun!)